rackspace/rack/docs/services/servers.rst

 ``create``
 ~~~~~~~~~~
-Creates a server instancewith the specified name.
+Creates a server instance with the specified name.
 You must select an image by using either the ``--image-id`` or ``--image-name`` flag with the ID or name of the image that you want to use.
 Alternatively, you can provide the ``--block-device`` flag to boot an instance from a volume.
 In either case, you need to select a flavor by using the ``--flavor-id`` or ``--flavor-name`` flag with the ID or name of the flavor that you want to use.

 ::